mitre/microsoft-365-foundations-cis-baseline/README.md

 #### Microsoft 365
 - M365 account API credentials and certificate
 - M365 providing appropriate permissions to perform audit scan
+  - This can be done by creating an application registration within your account, which will provide you with the appropriate credentials to login such as Client ID and Tenant ID.
+You will need to create a Client Secret/Certificate as well.
+The following link provides more detail on how to setup an application registration: [Application_Registration_Steps](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate)

+# Ensure the Following Permissions on your Application Registration Account
+  - Microsoft Graph
+    - SecurityEvents.Read.All
+    - User.Read
+  - Office 365 Exchange Online
+    - Exchange.ManageAsApp
+  - SharePoint
+    - Sites.FullControl.All

 #### Required software on the InSpec Runner
 - git
 - [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4)